I am celebrating the love for ABC picture books in this blog post.

 Each page is filled with a super illustration of characters and objects from the world of Alice.
 The illustrations are captivating and the Victorian style is to be appreciated.
 I also approve of the clean background used on each page which doesn’t distract or confuse young ones.

 The letter of each alphabet is clearly printed and each illustration is captioned.
 This is such a great book for fans of Lewis Carroll’s work and also for those who are wanting to introduce the alphabet with more of a story theme.

 I am sure many young and older fans of Alice in Wonderland will enjoy this book.

 Do you and your young ones have a favourite ABC picture book?

-Disclaimer: Books included are mainly our books but thank you to publishers and Toppsta also.
+Disclaimer: Books included are mainly our books but thank you to publishers also.
+All words and opinions are my own.
 This post contains affiliate links.